open-quantum-safe/liboqs/README.md

 Builds have been tested on macOS 10.12.6 (clang), macOS 10.13.3 (clang), Ubuntu 14.04.5 (gcc-7).

+The dependencies for liboqs are OpenSSL and the Keccak Code Package (libkeccak).  liboqs' build process will download and build libkeccak automatically.
+You must install OpenSSL following the instructions below.

 ### Install dependencies for Linux (Ubuntu)

 You need to install the following packages: